 Yes!
 After your initial registration, you will be assigned an academic advisor based upon your declared major and home campus location.
 Entering students who are undecided about their major will see an advisor in the Student Resource Center.

 Short answer: no. You don’t need to declare a major immediately.
 If you do, however, we’ll select an advisor for you based on your academic interest.
-Declaring a major will also make you eligible for financial aid.
 If you don’t choose a major when you apply, or if you change your major after admission, please contact the Office of Admissions.
 If you are unsure about your major, please seek help in the Student Resource Center.

 We offer a wide array of academic programs leading to associate degrees, diplomas, and certificates.

-If you complete a minimum of 15 credit hours per semester, you should be able to complete a degree program in four to six semesters.
+If you complete a minimum of 15 credit hours per semester, you should be able to complete a degree within 4 semesters.
 Attending part time allows you more flexibility to work or take care of other life business, but it then takes additional semesters to complete your degree and could impact your future financial aid eligibility.

 We have several options to help you tailor schedules to fit your life.
 Our advisors can help you decide among:

 We participate in a full range of federal and state programs.
 Our friendly staff is trained to assist you and answer all your questions.
 Apply for financial aid now.